constellation-daq/Constellation/cxx/satellites/RandomTransmitter/README.md

 Random data can either be generated continuously during the run or once at the beginning of the run, which is faster.

 When data sending is limited because the framework or the receiver cannot handle the data rate, the transmitter will sleep for 1ms.
-This is tracked in the `RATE_LIMITED` metric.
+The duty cycle resulting from this is tracked in the `DUTY_CYCLE` metric.

 ## Building